lwjohnst86/nefa-code/doc/manuscript.md

 For the primary analysis, generalized estimating equation (GEE) models [@Zeger1986a] were used to determine the longitudinal associations between the outcome variables and the predictor variables.
-Given the longitudinal design an auto-regressive (AR1) correlation matrix was chosen for the GEE models, though other matrices (eg. exchangeable) had similar fit (data not shown).
+Given the longitudinal design an auto-regressive of order 1 (AR1) correlation matrix was chosen for the GEE models, though other matrices (eg. exchangeable) had similar fit (data not shown).
 GEE is well suited to longitudinal cohort studies given it's capacity to handle missed visits.
 The predictor variables and continuous covariates were scaled